jasonmeurer/azure3micmanaged/README.md

 - Removed virtualNetworkAddressPrefix parameter.
 It is not used.
 - Removed Subnet variable, it is not used.
 Also, this template requires an existing VNET and Subnets.
 - Changed compute api version to 2018-06-01.
 Updated network api to 2017-10-01.
-- Changed the defaultValue of the VNET from 192.168.0.0/16, which would give you routable internet addresses to 192.168.1.0/24
+- Removed the defaultValue of the VNET from 192.168.0.0/16, it is not used.
 - Changed nicName variable from "eth" to "Nic" since a single NIC could have multiple IP configs (eth0, eth1)
 - Changed NIC names to be more descriptive instead of using numbers (0,1,2)
 - Changed publicIPAddressName to use variables in Resource section to avoid mistakes if users enter upper case characters (not allowed)